Denmark and the euro: Current Status – ERM II

 The ECB can also use adjustment of interest rates to influence the exchange rate of the euro.
 An exchange rate is determined bilaterally relative to other currencies.
 If there is higher interest in one country relative to another, it will attract foreign capital and therefore the value of the currency will increase.
-Due to the fixed exchange rate regime in Denmark, the exchange rate level will always be close to the one of the eurozone's, and then the inflation rates will also be similar.
+Due to the fixed exchange rate regime in Denmark, the exchange rate level will always be close to that of the eurozone's, and then the inflation rates will also be similar.
 A fixed exchange rate is a suitable tool to bring down inflation.
 A growth in economic activity can lead to inflation.
 Inflation in an economy is not necessarily hurtful as it can enable economic growth and create price and wage adjustment.
 There are several attractive elements of low levels of inflation while having too high levels of inflation in the long run will result in the increase of prices due to higher levels of employment.
 Higher levels of employment and increased prices will also lead to higher wages which will hurt firm's competitiveness on international markets.
 When firms are less competitive, they will lose market shares and it will lead to an increase of unemployment.
 In the end, an economy will be worse off with high unemployment just with higher prices and wages.

 Besides maintaining low inflation levels, keeping a fixed exchange is also beneficial in other ways.
 It can reduce transaction costs and exchange rate uncertainty in international trade.
 The decrease in fluctuations of currency reduces uncertainty for traders and therefore stimulates international trade.